unoplatform/Uno.Wasm.Bootstrap/doc/runtime-execution-modes.md

 </PropertyGroup>
 ```

-Additionally, some options can be used to fine tune the Jiterpreter mode, using options found [in this file](https://github.com/dotnet/runtime/blob/6a047a9aec7a36039cffac61186b04bd3f16dbe0/src/mono/mono/utils/options-def.h#L86-L114):
+Additionally, some options can be used to fine-tune the Jiterpreter mode, using options found [in this file](https://github.com/dotnet/runtime/blob/6a047a9aec7a36039cffac61186b04bd3f16dbe0/src/mono/mono/utils/options-def.h#L86-L114):

 ```xml
 <PropertyGroup>